simov/grant/README.md

 }
 ```

-This way the result will no longer be encoded as *querystring*, and you will receive the response data inside the [session][session-transport-example] instead.
+That way the result will no longer be encoded as *querystring*, and you will receive the response data inside the [session][session-transport-example] instead.

 ## Limit Response Data